Sahana1-1/sahana/README.md

-go to our github link go to settings then go for ssh and paste the cat link ssh -T git@github.com git push origin master then check in our github link
+go to our github link go to settings then go for ssh and paste the cat link ssh -T git@github.com git push origin master then check in our github link and go for branches there it will be our